-Donna has always loved to read and write since her days at primary school, where she wrote poems in class when she was bored.
-Like many other writers, she did consider various careers, but always came back to what she loved most – writing.
+Donna always loved to read and write since her days at primary school, where she wrote poems in class when she was bored.
+Like many writers, she did consider various other careers but always came back to what she loved most – writing.

 Travel Expedition Highlights

 Donna says it is impossible to pick out one wonderful travel experience, because she has experienced so much: from the astonishing Grand Canyon, the beautiful “big five” in Kenya; the icy glaciers in Alaska, wild Chimpanzee trekking in Uganda, sailing the great seas from Thailand to Singapore on a tall-masted sailing ship, to wonderful encounters with wildlife all over the world.

 Journalism allows Donna to combine words and pictures, something that has led to her winning several travel writing awards from the British Guild of Travel Writers, including runner up Travel Writer of the Year (2007), Best UK Feature (2002 and 2003) and Best Overseas Feature (2003), and a Visit USA Association media award for Excellence in Specialist Travel Magazine Journalism (2001).

 The Hard Part of Being a Travel Writer

 Throughout her travel writing career, Donna has luckily experienced no life-threatening dangers and never had any really close calls.
 She is, she admits, a “careful traveler”, using her common sense, taking local advice and most importantly, trusting her own intuition.

 Although there are many exciting things that Donna has experienced, there are frightening aspects of travel writing too.
 Donna says that poverty in under-developed countries is devastating.
 So too is environmental degradation and the disappearing habitats.

 “It really makes you realize how fragile our planet is on a broad scale,” she says.